 A. Engine must be in the OEM Stock location for a V8 in your year/make/model chassis.
-OEM Stock engine location is: The distance between centerlines of the forward most fuel pump bolt hole to the upper idler-arm mounting bolt hole measures 8.75” inches +/- .25” inch.
+OEM Stock engine location is: The engine must be centered from left-to-right in the chassis, and the distance between centerlines of the forward most fuel pump bolt hole to the upper idler-arm mounting bolt hole must measure 8.75” inches +/- .25” inch.
 All bolt holes/locations must be OEM Stock.

-B. The crankshaft centerline (vertical dimension) to ground may be a minimum of 12-3/4”, measured at the harmonic balancer when car is at 5” ride height.
+B. The crankshaft centerline (vertical dimension) to ground may be a minimum of 12-3/4”, measured at the center of the harmonic balancer when car is at 5” ride height / blocks.

 20E- 5.5 PISTONS/RODS- Wiseco Pro Tru -PT003H, JE SPR- 157076, or Manley-59053 piston must be used.
 Manley-14104-8 or 14050R-8, or the Crower Sport Rod- SP3205 must be used.